Did you know that more than 7,000 Americans each year get bitten by a venomous snake?

 Here are all the ways you can tell if you’re looking at a pit viper.

-Because venomous snakes must carry around venom sacks, they have fatter heads which give them a triangular appearance.
+Because venomous snakes must carry around venom sacks, they have fatter heads.

 While some non-venomous snakes can have a head that’s naturally tapered in appearance, it’s still best to keep your distance so you don’t accidentally mistake one for the other.